edodema/AcCAPTCHA/README.md

 - In docker update pip to latest version.
 - Dialog for many fingers.
 - Explain what directories do, maybe with different readmes depedning on the subdir.
+- We also have pronunciation issues in voice recogn.
+- Future works gui